Anorexia Nervosa (cont.)

 - Compared to symptoms in men, symptoms of anorexia in women tend to more frequently include a general displeasure with their body and a possibly stronger desire to be thin.
 Women with anorexia also tend to experience more perfectionism and cooperativeness.

-In addition to the mental effects of anorexia, physical effects of this disorder in children and teens include a number of issues that are associated with the growth and development inherent in this age group.
-Examples of symptoms and signs of anorexia in childhood and adolescence can include a slowing of the natural increase in height or a slowed increase in development of other body functions.
+In addition to the mental effects of anorexia, physical effects of this disorder in children and teens include a number of issues that are associated with growth and development inherent in this age group.
+Examples of symptoms and signs of anorexia in childhood and adolescence can include a slowing of the natural increase in height or a slowed development of other body functions like menses.

 All of these features can negatively affect one's daily activities.
-Diminished interest in previously preferred activities can result.
+Diminished interest in previously preferred activities can result or worsen.
 Some individuals also have symptoms that meet the diagnostic criteria for a major depressive disorder.

 Viewers share their comments